NREL/EnergyPlus/design/FY2021/DesignDocSeparateDesignAndControlVariables.md

 ## Justification for New Feature ##

-The LowTemperatureRadiant and BaseBoard objects in EnergyPlus currently has the  control and design fields lumped together.
-This results in a large number of fields for these objects as seen in the objects below:
+LowTemperatureRadiant and BaseBoard objects in EnergyPlus currently has design and control fields lumped together.
+This results in a large number of fields for these objects as seen below:
  - The `ZoneHVAC:LowTemperatureRadiant:VariableFlow` object has 34 fields
  - The `ZoneHVAC:LowTemperatureRadiant:ConstantFlow` object has 34 fields
  - The `ZoneHVAC:Baseboard:RadiantConvective:Water` object has 17+ fields*
  - The `ZoneHVAC:Baseboard:RadiantConvective:Steam` object has 17+ fields*

- Lumping of design and control parameters together results in many of the variables being repeated for every zone.
-This causes difficulty and confusion for the users as the control variables get lost in the mixture of design and control variables.
-There have been requests from users to split these fields into design and control variables.
+ Lumping of design and control parameters together results in many of the variables being repeated for every zone which could have been instead shared among the zones.
+Lumping everything together is also less organized and causes confusion for the users.
+There have been requests from users to split these objects into design and control variables.

-Splitting the variables into control and design variables may result in
+Splitting the objects into design and control variables may result in

- 1. Ease of creating new objects, with fewer fields to fill in.
+ 1. Increased ease of creating new objects, with fewer fields to fill in.
  2. Decreased confusion from too many fields and may result in fewer errors from having too many variables.
  3. If there is a case where different radiant systems (for example, LowTemperatureRadiant:VariableFlow and LowTemperatureRadiant:ConstantFlow) exist together in a model, a design object could provide common information to both these systems.